stephenafamo/bob/website/docs/code-generation/usage.md

 :::tip

-**JetsTable** gives the full range of capabilites of a Bob model, including
+**JetsTable** gives the full range of capabilities of a Bob model, including

 - Flexible queries: One, All, Cursor, Count, Exists
 - Expressions for names and column lists